geode-sdk/docs/docs/handbook/chap4.md

 # Chapter 4: Cocos2d

+### GD's Game Engine

 In order to modify any game, it's good to find out at least one thing: what engine the game was made with.
 Luckily, GD tells us this on its help page: **Cocos2d-x**.
 GD modders have also figured out the specific version of Cocos2d that GD uses: **v2.2.3**.
 Although, there's a catch.

 You see, if we look around the **libcocos2d** file GD comes with and compare it with the [official v2.2.3 branch](https://github.com/cocos2d/cocos2d-x/tree/cocos2d-x-2.2.3/cocos2dx), we will find that there are a bunch of functions and classes present in GD that aren't in the original, like `CCLabelBMFont::limitLabelSize`.
 As it turns out, **the Cocos2d that GD uses has been modified by RobTop**.
 These modifications range from small things like a few helper functions added to classes to some entire backends having been rewritten.

 Due to this, GD mods can't just use the publicly available Cocos2d headers; they need to use modified headers that account for RobTop's changes.
 Traditionally, the headers most mods have used have either been [CappuccinoSDK](https://github.com/AndreNIH/CappuccinoSDK/) or [cocos-headers](https://github.com/HJfod/cocos-headers/).
 However, as with GD headers, **Geode comes with its own set of Cocos2d headers**, that are so far **the most accurate** in the modding community.

-> :warning: Some old modding tutorials on YouTube will tell you to use CappuccinoSDK. **You should never use it**.
+!> Some old modding tutorials on YouTube will tell you to use CappuccinoSDK. **You should never use it**.
 Cappuccino is fully obsolete due to `cocos-headers` (and even more due to Geode), and is in fact incompatible with gd.h, so it's not suited for traditional nor modern mods in any way.

-**But what is Cocos2d?** How does it work?
+### But what is Cocos2d?
+How does it work?

 Cocos2d, or specifically Cocos2d-x 2.2.3, is a **game engine featuring a sprite and node-based UI**.
 It is what powers GD's user interface, and many of its core data structures.
 For most GD mods, the two most important things Cocos2d provides us with are the **node system** and **garbage collector**.